spencerkclark/aospy/docs/examples/basics.rst

        variables=(condensation_rain, convection_rain)
    )

-Here the func attribute of the precip Var object is the function we defined, and the variables attribute is a tuple containing the Var objects the function depends on, in the order of the function's call signature.
+Here the func attribute of the precip ``Var`` object is the function we defined, and the variables attribute is a tuple containing the ``Var`` objects the function depends on, in the order of the function's call signature.

-If we'd like to compute the time-mean total precipitation rate from year four to year six using aospy, we can create a Calc object.
-This is currently done through passing a CalcInterface object to a Calc object; once created, the computation can be submitted by simply calling the compute function of Calc.
+If we'd like to compute the time-mean total precipitation rate from year four to year six using aospy, we can create an :py:class:`aospy.Calc` object.
+This is currently done through passing an :py:class:`aospy.CalcInterface` object to a ``Calc`` object; once created, the computation can be submitted by simply calling the compute function of ``Calc``.

 .. ipython:: python